 Example #2 – Zero number

 In this example, cell C4 has an LN formula associated with it.
 So, C4 is a result cell.
 The first argument of the LN is B4, the number for which log is to be calculated.
-The number is 0, and the log of 0 cannot be calculated.
-LN function in Excel doesn’t accept number value as zero, and hence the error is thrown in return.
-The error is #NUM! which indicates the number is erroneous.
+Unfortunately, the number is 0, and we cannot calculate the log of 0.
+The LN function in Excel does not accept the number value as zero, so the error is thrown in return.
+The error is #NUM!
+Which indicates the number is erroneous.

 Example #3 – Integer number